Joi/joi.github.io/_posts/2020-08-11-perfecting-grilled-salmon.md

 In the US, especially the Pacific North West, people eat salmon very rare.
 Nathan Myhrvold, who hails from Seattle, tell us in [Modernist Cuisine](https://modernistcuisine.com/books/modernist-cuisine-at-home/) to pull it from the sous vide at 113ºF.

-[[The-Food-Lab-How-to-Make-Pan-Seared-Salmon-Fillets-with-Crispy-Skin|Kenji López-Alt says]] that rare should be 110ºF, medium-rare 120ºF and 130ºF for medium.
+[[Pan-Seared-Salmon-Fillets-with-Crispy-Skin|Kenji López-Alt says]] that rare should be 110ºF, medium-rare 120ºF and 130ºF for medium.

-I think that today I'll try cooking the salmon to 130ºF using [[Grilled-Salmon-Fillets|Kenji's recipe]] for grilling and making the salmon and some [[Grilled-Salmon-with-Cilantro-Pecan-Pesto|cilantro pesto]] on the side for the adults.
+I think that today I'll try cooking the salmon to 130ºF using [[Pan-Seared-Salmon-Fillets-with-Crispy-Skin|Kenji López-Alt says]]  for grilling and making the salmon and some [[Grilled-Salmon-with-Cilantro-Pecan-Pesto|cilantro pesto]] on the side for the adults.